Nestled in the Florida panhandle you’ll find Rosemary Beach: a charming, beautiful beach town with plenty of things to do.

 For day use it is open from 8am to sundown, and there is a $6 honor-system entrance fee per vehicle.

-Fun activities to do at Rosemary Beach.
+Fun activities to do in Rosemary Beach.

 Hopefully heading to the beach goes without saying!